This post may contain affiliate links. Click for full disclosures.

 For the Gravy

-- ¼ C Potato Starch or Arrowroot Starch
+- ¼ Cup Potato Starch or Arrowroot Starch

-- 2 TBS Coconut Aminos or Gluten-free Soy Sauce
+- 2 Tablespoons Coconut Aminos or Gluten-free Soy Sauce

-- 1 C Cream or Dairy-free Milk Alternative
+- 1 Cup Milk Heavy Cream or Dairy-free Milk Alternative

 Instructions

-- Mix the milk, breadcrumbs, and remaining meatball ingredients together except the meat and let it rest for about 5-10 minutes to soften the bread crumbs.
-If you are using the almond meal, you can skip this step.
+- Mix the milk, breadcrumbs, and remaining meatball ingredients together except the meat, and let it rest for about 5-10 minutes to soften the breadcrumbs.
+If you are using the almond meal, you can skip this step.½ Cup Gluten-free Bread Crumbs, 2 Tablespoons Coconut Aminos, ½ Cup Milk, ¼ Teaspoon Nutmeg, ¼ Teaspoon Allspice, 2 Cloves Garlic, 2 Tablespoons Parsley, 1 ½ Teaspoons Salt, 1 Teaspoon Pepper, 1 Tablespoon Butter, 1 Tablespoon Olive Oil

-- Add the meat to the rest of the meatball ingredients and mix until everything is uniform.
+- Add the meat to the rest of the meatball ingredients and mix until everything is uniform.1 Pound Ground Beef, ½ Small Onion

 - Roll the meatballs into about 24 equal-sized balls.

-- To the skillet, add the remaining butter and potato starch and whisk until a paste is formed.
+- In a skillet, melt the butter and then whisk in the potato starch until a thick paste is formed.¼ Cup Butter, ¼ Cup Potato Starch

-- Whisk in the beef broth, coconut aminos, dijon mustard, and let the mixture simmer.
+- Whisk in the beef broth, coconut aminos, and Dijon mustard, and let the mixture simmer.2 Cups Beef Broth, 1 ½ Teaspoons Dijon Mustard, 2 Tablespoons Coconut Aminos

 - Serve over your favorite rice, potatoes, or gluten-free pasta.